 Cached map service

 Cached map service with feature service

 Vector tile service

-*The image service that underlies a hosted imagery layer runs on the portal's raster analysis server or image hosting server, not the portal's hosting server.
+*The image service that a hosted imagery layer references runs on the portal's raster analysis server or image hosting server, not the portal's hosting server.

-When viewing and editing hosted service properties in Server Manager or ArcMap, there will only be a subset of the expected ArcGIS Server capabilities or operations available.
-For example, some services will not display instance information in the service gallery or on the service Pooling tab in Manager.
+When viewing and editing hosted service properties in Server Manager, only a subset of ArcGIS Server capabilities or operations are available.
+For example, some services will not display instance information in the service gallery or on the service Pooling tab in Server Manager.

-A hosting server should have sufficient storage space, CPU, and memory to accommodate the services that it will host.
-You should train your publishers carefully, and monitor your server metrics to avoid exceeding capacity.
+A hosting server needs sufficient storage space, CPU, and memory to accommodate the services that it will host.
+Train your publishers to understand how services impact resources on the hosting server, and monitor the metrics on the hosting server machines to avoid exceeding capacity.

 Considerations for tile layers and caching jobs

 Tile layers present special challenges because of the processing power that can be taken by a single large caching job or many concurrent jobs.
 By publishing a tile layer at large scale over an indiscriminately broad area, a single untrained portal publisher could send a very large caching job to the server that would consume portal resources for a long time.